rdevaul/yapCAD/README.md

-And there are lots more [examples](examples/README.md) available to demonstrate the various computational geometry and rendering capabilities of yapCAD.
+And there are lots more [examples](examples/README.md) available to demonstrate the various computational geometry and rendering capabilities of **yapCAD**.

-## geometry
+## **yapCAD** geometry

+**yapCAD** distinguishes between "pure" geometric elements, such as lines, arcs, ***etc.***, and drawn representations of those things, which might have attributes like line color, line weight, drawing layer,
+***etc.*** This distinction is important, because the pure geometry exists independent of these attributes, which are themselves rendering-system dependent.

+More importantly, for every geometric element you decide to draw, there will typcialy be many more &mdash; perhaps dozens &mdash; that should not be in the final rendering.
+By separating these two elements &mdash; computation and rendering &mdash; **yapCAD** makes them both more intentional and reduces the likelyhood of certain type of drawing-quality issues, such as redundant or spurious drawing elements, that can cause confusion problems for computer-aided manufacturing (CAM).

+For example, you might construct a finished drawing that includes a drill patern that consists of circles (drill holes with centers) that follow a complex, geometrically constrained patern.
+This patern is itself the result of numerous computational geometry operations, perhaps driven by parameters relating to the size and shape of other parts.

+In a program like Autodesk's Fusion360, you would typically use construction lines and constraints to create the underliying geometric pattern.
+These additional construction elements would have to be removed in order to make a clean DXF export of your drawing.
+On more than one occasion **yapCAD**'s author has created headaches by failing to remove some of these elements, confusing CAM technicians, causing delays, and sometimes resulting in expensive part fabrication errors.

+Thus, **yapCAD** allows you to work freely with computational geometry without cluttering up your drawing page, since you specifically decide what to draw.
+It also means you can do computational geometry in **yapCAD** without ever invoking a rendering system, which can be useful when incorporating these geometry operations as part of a larger computational system, such as a tool-path generator.

-yapCAD distinguishes between "pure" geometric elements, such as lines, and things you draw, which are object specific to the rendering back-end.
-The reason for this distinction is that the pure geometry doesn't care about details like how you might draw it, it's just vectors and scalar geometric parameters.
-As a rule, pure geonetry representations capture only the minimum necessary to perform computational geometry, and the rest gets dealt with by the subclasses of `Drawable` that actually render stuff.
+As a rule, in **yapCAD** pure geonetry representations capture only the minimum necessary to perform computational geometry, and the rest gets dealt with by the rendering system, which are subclasses of `Drawable` that actually make images, CAD drawings, ***etc.***

-### geometric representations
+### vector representation in **yapCAD**
-For the sake of uniformity, all yapCAD vectors are stored as projective geometry 4-vectors. (see discussion in **architecture**, below) However, most of the time you will work with them as though they are 3-vectors or 2-vectors.
+For the sake of uniformity, all **yapCAD** vectors are stored as projective geometry 4-vectors. (see discussion in **architecture**, below) However, most of the time you will work with them as though they are 3-vectors or 2-vectors.

-It woud be annoying to have to specify the redundant coordinates you aren't using every time you specify a vector, so yapCAD provides you with the `vect` function.
+It woud be annoying to have to specify the redundant coordinates you aren't using every time you specify a vector, so **yapCAD** provides you with the `vect` function.
 It fills in defaults for the z and w parameters you may not want to specify.  ***e.g.***